Learn More About Ethics

 Hi, Kevin here.

-The recent gain of interest for designers about ethics and “doing good” with their work is an interesting by-product of the societal realization of the various “bad” outcomes lead by years of excess in intrusive technics.
+The recent gain in interest of designers for ethics is an interesting by-product of the global realization of the various harms and unintended consequences (externalities) caused by the excesses of certain intrusive technics.

-But, this is not a recent topic.
+Although, this is not a recent topic.
 Designers across the world have interests in ethics for many years and tons of books have been written on this very subject over decades.
-It is worth noting, however, that designers’ sensibility, interest, and care for this subject vary a lot depending on many factors: localization, culture, society, industry, etc. or simply situational urges.
+It is worth noting, however, that designers’ sensibility, interest, and care for this subject vary a lot depending on many factors: localization, culture, society, industry, (etc) or simply contextual triggers.

 Another angle to this is the increased availability of big data systems and the infiltration of artificial intelligence (AI) into software-enabled systems.
 Many concerns related to ethics regarding software engineering revolve around the ethics of AI and mostly focus on the fair and unbiased use of data.
 Corollary to this is obviously the subject of (data) privacy.

-While today’s “ethics” in design seems closely (and inevitably) linked to dark patterns, although it is a more recent trend.
-It brings an interesting but narrow focus on actual practices and technics used in user interfaces (and UX) to trick users to perform something that, in the short term, benefits the business while deserving the users.
+While today’s “ethics” in design seems closely (and inevitably) linked to dark patterns, it is only the tip of the iceberg.
+It brings an interesting but narrow focus on actual practices and technics used in user interfaces (UI ) to trick users to perform something that, in the short term, benefits the business while deserving the users (UX).

 I will, however, try to separate the two subjects that are not exclusively related.
 To be clear, I will not talk much about dark patterns.
 Not because it is not interesting, but because of these few reasons: